Eliolocin/RosemiBot/README.md

 ```

 ## Disclaimer
-##### This is not in anyway associated with Rosemi nor Nijisanji, the bot is just for fun.
+##### This is not in anyway associated with Rosemi nor Nijisanji, the bot is just for fun and personal Discord server purposes.
 Come say hi to me on my [Twitter](https://twitter.com/holocineli).